lavan-b/onlinecorner/README.md

 * **Flutter:**  Cross-platform mobile app development framework.
 * **Dart:** Programming language used for Flutter development.
 * **(Add other technologies used, such as specific libraries, backend technologies, etc.)**

-## Contributing:

-(If you're accepting contributions, include guidelines for contributing to the project.)

-## License:

-(Specify the license under which your app is distributed.)

-## Contact:

 (Provide contact information for support or inquiries.)